 Maybe surprisingly, a handful of institutions took notice of Whyte's book and began investigations in the 1950s through the 1970s to find out what all those eyewitnesses might have seen.
 In 1975, the search improved with brand new sonar and underwater camera technology when the sonar and camera simultaneously documented a large, moving object and an image of something that looked an awful lot like an animal flipper - though they couldn't say for sure exactly what it was they had seen.
 Although sonar blips into the 1980s and 90s continued to encourage believers, a serious blow was dealt to their faith in 1994 when the credibility of the iconic 1934 photo was shattered.
 It seemed that Marmaduke Wetherell, the hunter tasked with finding the Loch Ness Monster, had staged the shot by rigging a head atop a serpentine neck to a toy submarine.

 That hasn't stopped professionals and amateurs alike, from continuing to reexamine old clues and seek new ones.
 Not having conclusive proof for Nessie's existence, they declare, does not equal conclusive proof against it.
-Much like the legends of Big Foot or the Himalayan Yeti, stories, sightings and passionate belief continue to persist.
+Much like the legends of Big Foot, the Himalayan Yeti, and Champ the Lake Champlain Monster, stories, sightings and passionate belief continue to persist.
 So, should you ever find yourself in the Shire of Inverness, keep an eye on the lake.
 You never know what may surface.